The Law Shop is now closed. Please click here to find out more.

 A prenup should be made at least 21 days before a marriage as any less time may be used as evidence of duress.

-It is important that a prenup is reviewed regularly to ensure that new factors in the relationship can be added, such as the birth of a child.
+It is important that a prenup is reviewed regularly to ensure that new factors in the relationship (such as the birth of a child) can be added.
+The agreement becomes weaker as time passes, as circumstances can change dramatically over the years.

 In February 2014, the Law Commission made the recommendation to the government that prenuptial agreements should become legally binding, under the name of ‘qualifying nuptial agreements’.